seanpmaxwell/Typescript-Best-Practices/README.md

 - **derived-type:** is a type which builds off of an entity-type.
 - **data-transfer-object (DTO):** is an object created for moving IO-data.
   - A good convention is to append their types with `DTO` at the end: ie `IUserDTO`.
-- An **audit-key** is a database-key which holds meta-data about an entity's lifecycle: i.e. `createdAt`, `createdBy`.
+- An **audit-column** is a database-key which holds meta-data about an entity's lifecycle: i.e. `createdAt`, `createdBy`.

 #### Documenting with comment @tags

 ##### Misc
 - `@private`: functions never used outside of their file
 - `@testOnly`: for testing only and never in production
-- `@cronJob`: functions only for cron-jobs and not user initiated
+- `@cronJob`: functions only for cron-jobs and not user-initiated

 ##### Working with relational-databases